Skip to content

 And that’s what gets results.

 We’ve seen plenty of examples of where a comment on the bigger picture opens up further opportunities to gain coverage.
-Simplicity shouldn’t be underestimated, so save the jargon for a conversation with your colleague rather than the media, or your target audience.
+Simplicity shouldn’t be underestimated!
+So, save the jargon for a conversation with your colleague rather than the media, or your target audience.